PKHG/guidelab_paint/README.md

 On the way ...
 22 nov 2016

 a lot is done ;-) 4 dec 2015 .
 A sort of usermanual will be added soon.

+27 dec.
+2016, a lot of work has been done, latest addition is managing the history of guides: save, view, delete

+A lot of work still waits ... (e.g. sometimes the plugin seems not to work, reason yet unknown: remedy: save picture and restart Gimp)
+Help of use is a TODO@